lukipuki/contest-wiki/team-strategy.md

 The other two non-coding teammates continue skimming through the problem set.
 If something easier than the first problem is located (solvable in 5 minutes), it takes priority.
 After at least one member of the team has read each problem statement, the two non-coding teammates should discuss all the problems they have just read.

-''What should not happen in the beginning:'' After reading the first problem I see that I am able solve it.
+*What should not happen in the beginning:* After reading the first problem I see that I am able solve it.
 I ignore other problems and continue solving this problem for the next 2 hours without success, while there were were 2 other easier tasks that I didn't read.
 That's one of the reasons why reading all problems and discussion between members in the beginning are so important.

 The team continues with solving problems.
 If someone knows how to solve a problem and nobody uses computer, he/she should code it.
 If the computer is not available, prepare the code on the paper.